mckenzielee/Qi-Docs/docs/Qi_Types.rst

 If the InterpolationMode is not assigned, the events are interpolated in the default manner, unless the interpolation mode is overridden in the TypeProperty or the SdsStream.
-For more information on overriding the interpolation mode on a specific type property see [Add link for SdsTypeProperty].
-For more information on override the interpolation mode for on a type property for a specific stream see [Add link for SdsStream PropertyOverrides].
+For more information on overriding the interpolation mode on a specific type property see `SdsTypeProperty <https://qi-docs.readthedocs.io/en/latest/Qi_Types.html#sdstypeproperty>`__.
+For more information on overriding the interpolation mode for a specific stream see `Sds Streams <https://qi-docs.readthedocs.io/en/latest/Qi_Streams.html>`__.

 Extrapolation
 -------------